-Of all the things that amaze me with this business its that mortgage protection assurance is so easily dismissed, by which I mean customers resistance to buying a policy that aims to pay off their mortgage debt in the event of death or if they get a critical illness.
-Indeed its more likely that those with middle incomes are either more oblivious or just stubbornly not going to take a policy because it gets raised by an advisor!
+Of all the things that amaze me with this business it is that mortgage protection assurance is so easily dismissed, by which I mean customers resistance to buying a policy that aims to pay off their mortgage debt in the event of death or if they get a critical illness.

 We all hope that during the course of our lifetime nothing bad happens to us.
 I hope I don't get cancer, have a heart attack, stroke or find later I have dementia or fall over because of Parkinson's disease.